About

 The practice will not disclose personal information to any third party other than in the course of providing medical services, without full disclosure to the patient other than in the course of providing medical services, without full disclosure to the patient or the recipient, the reason for the patient transfer & full consent form the patient.
 The practice will not disclose personal information to anyone outside Australia without need (i.e. in the case if overseas medical emergencies) & without patient consent.

-Necessary to lessen or prevent a serious threat to a patients life, health or safety or public health safety, or it is impractical to obtain the patients consent.
+Exceptions to disclose without patient consent are where the information is required by law.
+Where it is necessary to lessen or prevent a serious threat to a patients life, health or safety or public health safety, or it is impractical to obtain the patients consent.